 2) They promote positive behavior

 Routines are like a set of steps that guide children towards certain goals.
 This can help to ensure children’s safety and help them learn responsible behaviors.
-For example, to always hold your hand when walking in the street or to say “please” when asking for something she wants.
+For example, to always hold your hand when walking in the street or to say “please” when asking for something they want.

 3) They help children develop social skills